Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: Experimental Setup

 \section{Experimental Setup}

-We evaluate CoCoA across multiple benchmarks to assess its effectiveness in hallucination mitigation across diverse tasks. \paragraph{Datasets:} We use TruthfulQA~\cite{truthfulqaacl2022} and Natural Questions (NQ)~\cite{nq2019} benchmark datasets for factual verification.
+We evaluate CoCoA across multiple benchmarks to assess its effectiveness in hallucination mitigation on diverse tasks. \paragraph{Datasets:} We use TruthfulQA~\cite{truthfulqaacl2022} and Natural Questions (NQ)~\cite{nq2019} benchmark datasets for factual verification.
 TruthfulQA dataset contains 817 questions with corresponding multiple correct answers, a best answer, and multiple incorrect answers.
 For our experiments we use all 817 samples and evaluated them in both the generation task and the multiple-choice task.
 We employ two NQ variants: NQ~\cite{nq2019} and NQ-Swap~\cite{nqswapemnlp2021}.
 NQ contains real user queries with context and annotated answers, while NQ-Swap presents adversarially modified questions designed to elicit hallucinated responses~\cite{nqswapemnlp2021}.
 For our experiments we randomly selected 1000 samples from each datasets.
 We evaluate the decoder for summarization on two datasets: SAMSum~\cite{samsum2019}, a dialogue summarization dataset containing human conversation and expert summaries, and XSum~\cite{xsum2018}, a collection of BBC news articles with abstractive summaries.
 For our experiments we randomly sampled 1000 samples from both SAMSum and XSum.
 Currently LLM are widely being used for code generation task, which requires complex understanding and reasoning.
-We utilize MBPP~\cite{mbpp2021} benchmark, containing 427 Python programming challenges with test cases for coding tasks.
+We utilize MBPP~\cite{mbpp2021} benchmark, containing 427 Python programming challenges with test cases for coding tasks, and GSM8K~\cite{gsm8k} benchmark test set, which contains 1319 mathematical problems that require multi-step reasoning.